sidwyn/solana-pay-wordpress/readme.md

 This is a proof of concept for running Solana Pay on Wordpress / WooCommerce.

 It is currently in development.
-NOT ready for production unless you're ready to finagle the code.
+NOT ready for production unless you're ready to mess around.

 ## Adding The Plugin